Frequently Asked Questions about the New Device Registration and Listing Requirements

 5. Do we have to include all proprietary names that our listed device has ever been marketed under?

-6. We do not have any proprietary names for our device, can we just fill in that field with what the device is (e.g., a scalpel)?
+6. We do not have any proprietary names for our device, can we just fill in that field with the device type (e.g., a scalpel)?
+What alternative information will FDA accept in this field?

-You may enter the model number if one exists or whatever identifier you apply to the device.
+You may enter the model or catalog number if one exists, the device type or other identifier you apply to the device.
+The terms "multiple" and "various" are not acceptable entries as your device’s proprietary names.

 7. Should I include model numbers as part of the proprietary name?

-Model numbers may be included as the proprietary name or part of the proprietary name, as appropriate.
+Model numbers may be included as the proprietary name or part of the proprietary name.

-8. We make different devices at different establishments that are listed under the same device code or submission number.
-Do we need to identify proprietary names on an establishment by establishment basis?
+8. We make different devices at different establishments that are listed under the same device product code or submission number.
+Do we need to identify proprietary names on an establishment-by-establishment basis?

-The proprietary name need only be identified at the owner operator level, not the establishment level.
-You will not identify the names on an establishment-by-establishment basis.
+No, the proprietary name need only be identified at the owner/operator level, not the establishment level.
+You do not need to identify the names on an establishment-by-establishment basis.

-The Medical Device Excise Tax is not part of the Annual Registration User Fee, is not related to any of the changes to registration and listing requirements, and is not enforced, collected, or implemented by FDA.
+No, the Medical Device Excise Tax is not part of the Annual Registration User Fee; is not related to any of the changes to registration and listing requirements; and is not enforced, collected, or implemented by FDA.
 Please visit the Internal Revenue Service website for more information on this tax.

-14. Must a foreign establishment that is now required to provide the names of all known importers of its devices continue to update this information in FURLS when it changes?
+12. Now that a foreign establishment is required to provide the names of all known importers of its devices, must it continue to update this information in FURLS whenever it changes?

 Yes.
 A foreign establishment must provide this information during initial registration, annual registration, and at the time of any changes.